mpnally/Terrifically-Simple-JSON/README.md

 Constraint #1 of Terrifically Simple JSON is that every JSON object corresponds to an entity in the API data model.
 The `self` name/value pair provides a direct way of specifying which entity.
-Its value is always a URI.
+Its value is an identifier encoded as a JSON string.
 Here is an example of its use:

 ```JSON